 But restoration is not uniformly feasible or desirable, and the benefits that forests provide are not evenly distributed.
 To make informed choices about restoration efforts and investments, organizations need more detailed spatial information.
 Existing global maps of restoration opportunities are based on actual versus potential levels of tree canopy cover.
 We wanted to go beyond this measurement to identify where the greatest potential payoffs and challenges lay.

-Our study used high-resolution satellite imagery and the latest peer-reviewed research to integrate information about four benefits from forest restoration: biodiversity conservation, climate change mitigation, climate change adaptation and water security.
 We also assessed three aspects of feasibility: cost, investment risk and the likelihood of restored forests surviving into the future.

 We studied these variables across all lowland tropical moist forests worldwide, dividing them into 1-kilometer square blocks that had lost more than 10 percent of their tree canopy cover in 2016.
 Each of the seven factors we studied had equal weight in our calculation of total restoration opportunity scores.